Prayer

 Ants have made…?’

-As in Adedayo Agarau’s poem, 'Arrival,' the poet in 'Prayer' talks about death.
+As in Adedayo Agarau’s aforementioned poem, 'Arrival,' the poet in 'Prayer' talks about death.

 Photo: Osahon Oka

-Osahon Oka was shortlisted in The Annual Bridgette James Poetry Competition, 2025.
-He lives in Nigeria.
-His poems have appeared in journals and magazines like Sontag Magazine, Kinpaurak, Poetry Sango-Ota, Feral Poetry, and elsewhere.
-His poems have won awards which includes The Kukogho Iruesiri Samson Poetry Prize (2nd Place), and the Visual Verse Autumn Writing Prize, 2022.
+The anthology: Soil Unfurling from Stem is opened by competition winner, Nigerian poet: Osahon Oka is an English Language and Literary Studies graduate.
+He is a Pushcart nominee too, whose poems have appeared in journals and magazines like Sontag Magazine, Kinpaurak, Poetry Sango-Ota, Feral Poetry, and elsewhere.
+His poems have won numerous awards such as The Kukogho Iruesiri Samson Poetry Prize (2nd Place), and the Visual Verse Autumn Writing Prize, 2022.

 Big Lights and Thunder